DrylandEcology/rMultivariateMatching/README.md

 ### Examples of the site selection and interpolation methods in print

-In the site selection example in *Renne et al.*, our goal was to project the impacts of climate change, wildfire, and lifestock grazing on big sagebrush (*Artemisia tridentata*) plant communities in the western United States using STEPWAT2, an individual-based, gap dynamics plant simulation model (Palmquist et al., 2018; Palmquist et al., 2018).
-So, we chose a set of six climate variables that capture the major drivers of plant community structure in drylands as matching variables.
+In the site selection example in *Renne et al.*, our goal was to project the impacts of climate change, wildfire, and livestock grazing on big sagebrush (*Artemisia tridentata*) plant communities in the western United States using STEPWAT2, an individual-based, gap dynamics plant simulation model (Palmquist et al., 2018a; Palmquist et al., 2018b).
+We chose a set of six climate variables that capture the major drivers of plant community structure in drylands as matching variables.
 We used the site selection interpolation methods described in *Renne et al.* to generate the maps of simulation output for a recent publication investigating the projected impacts of climate change on big sagebrush plant communities: